-unlawful reprisal the diligent employees of the Commerce Department and its contractors and grantees who step forward to identify
+Whistleblowers play a critical role in keeping our government honest, efficient, and accountable.
+A core value of OIG is protecting the diligent employees of the U.S. Department of Commerce and its contractors and grantees who step forward to identify potential wrongdoing in their organizations from

-OIG's Whistleblower Protection Ombudsman
+Whistleblower Protection Coordinator

 Pursuant to the

-not permitted to act as a legal representative, agent, or advocate for current or former employees.
+not permitted to act as a legal representative, agent, or advocate for any individual whistleblower.

 How to File Whistleblower Reprisal Complaints

 If an adverse personnel action has been taken or threatened against you in reprisal for making a disclosure of wrongdoing within your operating unit to the OIG, or elsewhere, you may submit a complaint directly to the OIG Hotline, or to the Office of Special Counsel, which can seek disciplinary action against any employee who commits a

 If you submit your complaint to the OIG, we will review whether it is appropriate for the OIG to investigate, or whether another agency or division should process the complaint.
 Please note that the OIG

 does not have the authority to investigate EEO complaints.
 The